NeurodataWithoutBorders/matnwb/README.md

 >Li, Daie, Svoboda, Druckman (2016); Data and simulations related to: Robust neuronal dynamics in premotor cortex during motor planning.
 Li, Daie, Svoboda, Druckman, Nature.
 CRCNS.org http://dx.doi.org/10.6080/K0RB72JW

+Analysis examples will be added in the [dandi-example-live-scripts repo](https://github.com/NeurodataWithoutBorders/dandi-example-live-scripts)

 ## Third-party Support
 The `+contrib` folder contains tools for converting from other common data formats/specifications to NWB.
 Currently supported data types are TDT, MWorks, and Blackrock.
 We are interested in expanding this section to other data specifications and would greatly value your contribution!